Choosing a Python distribution¶

 Distributions on Apocrita¶

-module avail python anaconda intelpython
+module avail python miniforge

-CPython is an implementation of Python and also a distribution.
+The official distribution "CPython" is an implementation of Python and also a distribution.
 It is the reference implementation, is written in C (thus the name "CPython") and comes with the standard library, a large library of commonly used functions and classes written in Python and C.

 On Apocrita, this implementation is accessed through python/